-The concept of vulnerability is the cornerstone of the process of evaluating the risk of an element exposed to a hazardous event, that differentiates an isolated physical phenomenon from a natural disaster (?).
-Early definitions of vulnerability focused mainly on the intrinsic susceptibility of structures to be damaged by natural phenomena (?), and lacked to address the effect felt by individuals and communities (?).
-More recent definitions describe vulnerability as "a combination of factors that determine the extent to which a person's life, livelihood or general well-being is threatened by an extreme event of nature" (?), or as "the conditions determined by physical, social, economic and environmental factors or processes which increase the susceptibility of a community to the impact of hazards" (?).
-Vulnerability is a dynamic process, which varies geographically, over time, and among different social groups (?).
+The concept of vulnerability is the cornerstone of the process of evaluating the risk of an element exposed to a hazardous event, which differentiates an isolated physical phenomenon from a natural disaster (O'Keefe et al. 1976).
+Early definitions of vulnerability focused mainly on the intrinsic susceptibility of structures to be damaged by natural phenomena (UNDRO 1991) and lacked to address the effect felt by individuals and communities (Dibben and Chester 1999).
+More recent definitions describe vulnerability as "a combination of factors that determine the extent to which a person's life, livelihood or general well-being is threatened by an extreme event of nature" (Blaikie et al. 1994)," or as "the conditions determined by physical, social, economic and environmental factors or processes which increase the susceptibility of a community to the impact of hazards" (UN/ISDR 2004).
+Vulnerability is a dynamic process, which varies geographically, over time, and amongst different social groups (Cutter et al. 2003).

 Three observations should be made regarding the use of vulnerability in this study.
-First, rather than considering vulnerability as an intrinsic property of a system or element (?), this paper considers it as being conditional on a specific hazard, i.e. tephra fallout (?).
-It has been argued by ? that vulnerability analysis is of limited values in areas of volcanic hazards due to the high destructive power of volcanic phenomena (e.g. pyroclastic flows, lahars).
-This statement ignores hazards related to the fallout of tephra, which are likely to disrupt a wide range of aspects of human activities and economic sectors even far from the erupting vent, though responsible for only 2% of recorded volcano fatalities (?).
-Second, vulnerability assessments should be regarded as a two-level process; a first qualitative analysis emphasizes the fragility (i.e. economy, environment, accessibility) of a community facing a threatening event, and a second more detailed quantitative analysis that can assess the potential direct impacts of a phenomenon on a community and its environment (??).
+First, rather than considering vulnerability as an intrinsic property of a system or element (UN/ ISDR 2004), this paper considers it as being conditional on a specific hazard, that is, tephra fallout (UNDRO 1991).
+It has been argued by Blaikie et al. (1994) that vulnerability analysis is of limited values in areas of volcanic hazards due to the high destructive power of volcanic phenomena (e.g. pyroclastic flows, lahars).
+This statement ignores hazards related to the fallout of tephra, which are likely to disrupt a wide range of aspects of human activities and economic sectors even far from the erupting vent, though responsible for only 2 % of recorded volcano fatalities (Simkin et al. 2001).
+Second, vulnerability assessments should be regarded as a twolevel process: a first qualitative analysis emphasizes the fragility (i.e. economy, environment, accessibility) of a community facing a threatening event, and a second more detailed quantitative analysis that can assess the potential direct impacts of a phenomenon on a community and its environment (Stieltjes and Mirgon 1998; Aceves-Quesada et al. 2007).
 This work presents a qualitative vulnerability assessment for a given study area, aimed at providing tools for developing an appropriate response (emergency planning) and risk mitigation measures through land use planning.

-Third, while early works tended to focus on vulnerability of populations, it has been admitted that these populations have intrinsic ways to cope and overcome natural disasters, giving rise to factors able to increase or decrease the state of vulnerability (?).
-As a result, recent works have widened the concept of vulnerability to incorporate resilience or coping capacity as one of the dominant components of the analysis (???).
-Large scale studies, as the one presented here, are based on global data and are therefore not able to capture cultural aspects.
-As an example, census surveys such as the one used here are not specifically designed for risk analysis, and thus neglect important information about hazard perception and mitigation parameters (?).
+Third, while early works tended to focus on vulnerability of populations, it has been admitted that these populations have intrinsic ways to cope and overcome natural disasters, giving rise to factors able to increase or decrease the state of vulnerability (Cardona 2003).
+As a result, recent works have widened the concept of vulnerability to incorporate resilience or coping capacity as one of the dominant components of the analysis (Wisner et al. 2004; Birkmann 2007; Frischknecht et al. 2010).
+Large-scale studies, as the one presented here, are based on global data and are therefore not able to capture cultural aspects.
+As an example, census surveys such as the one used here are not specifically designed for risk analysis and thus neglect important information about hazard perception and mitigation parameters (Ebert et al. 2009).
 The analysis presented here only focuses on factors increasing vulnerability, leaving the assessment of factors decreasing vulnerability (i.e. resilience) for a separate study.
 Nonetheless, this method aims at providing a solid basis for a more detailed analysis incorporating precise in situ social surveys.